shuozhixu/LAMMPSatUCSB/README.md

 Now, go back to the file `lmp_gsfe.in` and read it.
 Look up the meaning of each LAMMPS command on [this page](https://lammps.sandia.gov/doc/Commands_all.html).

+Note: If you use any file from this section in your published work, please cite

+- Shuozhi Xu, Emily Hwang, Wu-Rong Jian, Yanqing Su, Irene J. Beyerlein, [Atomistic calculations of the generalized stacking fault energies in two refractory multi-principal element alloys](http://dx.doi.org/10.1016/j.intermet.2020.106844), Intermetallics 124 (2020) 106844

 # OVITO

 In the directory on Pod, `pod_gsfe`, you will find a lot of dump files, which contain information of atomic positions.
 To visualize these files, download them, via Filezilla, to your local computer.
 Then install [OVITO](http://www.ovito.org/) on your computer.
 Read [this page](http://www.ovito.org/docs/current/) to learn how to use it.

 # Another LAMMPS example

-First, on your own computer, download these four files to a local directory `local_peierls` from this github repository.
-They are
+First, on your local computer, download four files to a local directory `local_peierls`.
+The first three files can be downloaded from this repository, including

 - `lmp_peierls.batch`, which is for job submission
 - `lmp_peierls.data`, which is the LAMMPS data file
 - `lmp_peierls.in`, which is the LAMMPS input file

+The fourth file is

-- `MoNbTi_A_atom.eam.alloy`, which is an interatomic potential file developed by [Wu-Rong Jian](https://github.com/wrj2018/Intermetallics_2020)
+- `MoNbTi_A_atom.eam.alloy`, which is the interatomic potential file and can be downloaded from [this page](https://github.com/wrj2018/Intermetallics_2020)

 Then on Pod, create a new directory, `pod_peierls`, in your `$HOME`, by typing